somarkn99/tele-mail-php/README.md

 This project is a PHP-based system for processing emails and sending notifications via Telegram.
 It provides functionality to connect to a database, fetch email accounts, process incoming emails, and send notifications using the Telegram API.

+## Create Telegram Bot
+1. Open the Telegram app and search for the "BotFather" user.
+2. Start a conversation with BotFather by clicking on it and then click on the "Start" button.
+3. Send the command /newbot to create a new bot.
+4. Follow the prompts to provide a name for your bot and a username (ending in "bot").
+5. Once your bot is created, BotFather will provide you with a token.
+Copy this token as you'll need it later.

 ## Installation

 1. Clone the repository to your local machine: